 HCS will design new paradigms for pension and institutional investors and secure commitments from progressive, worker-friendly investors and policy leaders to help solve the considerable challenges in the years ahead.
 The works highlighted here reflect these efforts.

-Soon to be a chapter in the pending Many Futures of Work book:
+Soon to be a chapter in The Many Futures of Work: Rethinking Expectations and Breaking Molds (Temple University):

 By Thomas Croft and Annie Malhotra